- Search The Registry

 *Carlton Goodlett was born on this date in 1914.
-He was a Black physician, newspaper publisher and political activist.
+He was a Black physician, newspaper publisher, and political activist.

 Carlton Benjamin Goodlett was born in Chipley, Florida, to Fannie T. Russ and Arthur Goodlett and later migrated to Omaha, Nebraska.
 He was the youngest of two children.
-His sister's name is unknown, but when she was 5 and Carlton was 3 years old, her dress caught fire from the embers from the home's fireplace, and the house subsequently caught on fire too.
+His sister's name is unknown, but when she was five and Carlton was three years old, her dress caught fire from the embers from the home's fireplace, and the house subsequently caught on fire too.
 She managed to get Carlton out but did not survive.
 Goodlett was a very precocious child, often following his sister to school, being too young to attend.
 The teacher turned him away repeatedly until she decided to take him seriously and let him stay.

-He received a bachelor's degree in 1935 from Howard University in Washington, D.C., and in 1938 he became one of the first Blacks to earn a doctorate in psychology from the University of California at Berkeley, at the age of 23.
+He received a bachelor's degree in 1935 from Howard University in Washington, D.C., and in 1938 he became one of the first Blacks to earn a doctorate in psychology from the University of California at Berkeley at the age of 23.
 In 1944, he completed his Doctor of Medicine degree at Meharry Medical College.
-Returning to the San Francisco in 1945, he opened a medical practice to serve the burgeoning new Black community drawn by the war industries.
-At the same time, he emerged as an civil rights advocate.
+Returning to San Francisco in 1945, he opened a medical practice to serve the burgeoning new Black community drawn by the war industries.
+At the same time, he emerged as a civil rights advocate.

 As president of the local branch of the National Association for the Advancement of Colored People (NAACP) from 1947–49, he protested The City's discrimination against hiring Blacks for its public transportation system, demanded improvements in public housing, and exposed the exclusion of Blacks and Jews from draft boards in San Francisco.
-One problem that Black physicians encountered in San Francisco was their inability to practice in any of the local hospitals.
-They could send their patients to the hospital but lost them at the hospital door, where Black doctors were barred from following through with their patients' treatment.
+One problem Black physicians encountered in San Francisco was their inability to practice in local hospitals.
+They could send their patients to the hospital but lost them at the hospital door, where Black doctors were barred from following through with their patient's treatment.
 Under Goodlett's leadership, all nonwhite physicians won the right to see patients at all public hospitals in the City.

-Goodlett was also a businessman who developed town houses, open to all San Franciscans, on Steiner Street and Geary Boulevard.
+Goodlett was also a businessman who developed townhouses, open to all San Franciscans, on Steiner Street and Geary Boulevard.
 In 1948 he became co-owner of The Reporter, a community weekly edited by his old friend Thomas C. Fleming, which then absorbed its competitor, The Sun, to become The Sun-Reporter.
-In 1951 Goodlett became sole owner.
+In 1951 Goodlett became the sole owner.
 He wrote most of the editorials and established it as the leading Black newspaper in Northern California.
 In 1971 he added Oakland's California Voice and seven Metro-Reporters to his chain.
 He served three terms as president of the National Newspaper Publishers Association (Black Press of America).
 By the late 1950s, through a constant barrage of speeches before community groups and the growing influence of his newspaper, Goodlett had become one of the city's most prominent Black leaders.